Iceows/shrp_android_device_huawei_potter/README.md

 # android_device_huawei_potter-SHRP

-1- To initialize your local repository using the OMNIROM trees to build SHRP, use a command like this:
+1- To initialize your local repository using the P Smart 2019 trees to build SHRP-Reborn, use a command like this:

 ```
-mkdir shrp
+mkdir shrp-reborn
-cd shrp
+cd shrp-reborn
-repo init -u https://github.com/SHRP/manifest.git -b v3_11.0
+repo init -u https://github.com/SHRP-Reborn/manifest.git -b shrp-12.1
 ```

 2- Then to sync up: